jcp650/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
-This project maps earthquake data using mapbox, leaflet, D3, JavaScript, HTML, and CSS.
+This project maps earthquake data using Mapbox, Leaflet, D3, JavaScript, HTML, and CSS.